puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-policies.md

 4. Double-click **Configure Internet Explorer integration**.
 5. Select **Enabled**.
 6. Under **Options**, set the dropdown value to
-   -  **Internet Explorer mode** if you want sites to open in IE mode on Edge
+   -  **Internet Explorer mode** if you want sites to open in IE mode on Microsoft Edge
    -  **Internet Explorer 11** if you want sites to open in a standalone Internet Explorer 11 window
-   -  **None** if you want to disable Internet Explorer mode when it is set via edge://flags or through command line options.
+   -  **None** if you want to stop users from configuring Internet Explorer mode via edge://flags or through the command line

    > [!NOTE]
    > Setting the policy to **Disabled** implies IE mode is disabled by policy, but can be set through edge://flags or command line options.